How the Algorithm Works

 1. Friend Placement

-When students or parents submit friend preferences, the algorithm tries to place those friends in the same class.
+When students or parents submit friend preferences, the algorithm tries to place those friends in the same classroom.
 It maximizes the number of honored requests while respecting all other constraints.
 Not every request can be fulfilled — especially when two students are also subject to a separation restriction — but the algorithm treats each preference as a goal to pursue.

 2. Scale Balancing